-Value-Added Services Type of Benefit Description of Benefit Limitations \$20 gift card for completing a Well- Child checkup each year. \$25 gift card for completing a mental 12 months 15 months Ages 2 to 19 Follow-up must be with a mental health follow-up. health practitioner Must be within 30 days of discharge from in-patient mental health hospital \$25 gift card for completing a prenatal checkup.
-Checkup must be within the first trimester or within 42 days of joining DHP One gift card per member, per pregnancy \$25 gift card for completing a post- partum checkup.
-Must be within 7-84 days after delivery One gift car per member, per pregnancy Extra Help for pregnant members For a listing of our baby showers and parenting \$100 gift card for attending a Get Ready for Baby educational baby shower.
-Showers are held at certain locations One gift card per member, per pregnancy classes please visit: driscollhealthplan.com/ get-ready-for-baby \$20 gift card for new moms who attend a parenting class.
-Must attend within 120 days of delivery One gift card per member, per pregnancy Classes may be available in person or virtual. \$20 gift card for new moms who complete a home visit.
-New moms must call to schedule a home visit Visit must be within 60 days of delivery New moms will complete a postnatal screening upon completion of class \$20 gift card for completing a Pregnancy Health Risk Assessment (HRA).
-Must be a new pregnant member Must complete the Pregnancy HRA One-year membership of SHIPT grocery delivery service for high-risk pregnant members.
-Must be identified as having a high-risk pregnancy
+Value-Added Services Type of Benefit Description of Benefit Restrictions and/or limitations Nurse Advice Line available 24 hours, 7 days a week.
+Gifts for Completing Checkups \$20 gift card for completing four ontime newborn Well-Child checkups.
+Must have four of the following Well-Child checkups: • 3 to 5 days • 2 weeks • 4 months • 6 months • 9 months \$20 gift card for completing a 12 and 15 month Well-Child checkup.
+Must have the following Well-Child checkups: • 12 months • 15 months \$20 gift card for completing a yearly Well-Child checkup.
+Ages 2 to 19 \$25 gift card for completing a mental health follow-up.
+Ages 6 years and older Follow-up must be with a mental health practitioner Must be within 7 days of the discharge from in-patient mental health hospital \$25 gift card for completing a prenatal checkup.
+Must be within the first trimester or within 42 days of joining DHP One gift card per member, per pregnancy \$25 gift card for completing a post- partum checkup.
+Must be within 7-84 days of delivery One gift card per member, per pregnancy Extra help for pregnant members For a listing of our baby \$100 gift card for attending a Get Ready for Baby educational baby shower.
+One gift card per member, per pregnancy showers and parenting classes, visit: driscollhealthplan.com/get-ready-for-baby \$20 gift card for moms who attend a parenting class.
+Must attend within 120 days of delivery One gift card per member, per pregnancy Classes may be available at select locations, in person, or virtual. \$20 gift card for moms who complete a home visit.
+Moms must call to schedule a home visit Visit must be within 60 days of delivery Moms will complete a postnatal screening upon completion of class